megatron-hu/megatron-hu/README.md

 - 👋 Hi, I’m @Lukesh_Tiwari
-- 👀 I’m interested in AI and ML
+- 👀 I’m interested in Front end Development
-- 🌱 I’m currently learning Python.
+- 🌱 I’m currently learning SQL.
 - 💞️ I’m looking to collaborate on learning about Web development
 - 📫 How to reach me insta@lukeshtiwari.music